Man’s life is fifty years.— Oda Nobunaga

 Given that we now live in a post-pandemic world, I realize that it might not be the best time to make major changes.
 Still, the alternative of not making a move is so far below the bar that I cannot really respect myself if I continue to choose safety and a guaranteed bad result.
 While the prospect of not knowing the future is indeed mortifying, it beats an ever-increasing feeling of depression and existential angst.
 I need a problem in my professional life that is worth getting out of bed in the morning for and I won’t find that where I am at now.

-The Okehazama Battleground Today
+The Okehazama Battlefield Today

 Before I wrap things up on this one, I just want to note that you can still actually visit the site of the Battle of Okehazama today.
 It’s located here on the Nagoya City border.
 There, you’ll find a park dedicated to this major turning point in Japanese history.
 While much of the area has been developed into residential housing, there’s ample signage in both English and Japanese that indicates important spots in relation to the Battle of Okehazama.
 You can even follow the route that the Oda used to sneak up on the Imagawa’s camp!

-While I would only suggest visiting this part of Central Japan if you’re a real Warring State period (1467–1615.) fanatic, it’s still neat to know that you can explore where the Battle of Okehazama occured.
+While I would only suggest visiting this part of central Japan if you’re a real Warring State period (1467–1615.) fanatic, it’s still neat to know that you can explore where the Battle of Okehazama occurred.
 That said, if you’re in Japan in early June, know that there’s an annual celebration held on the first Saturday and Sunday of the month to honor the anniversary of the Battle of Okehazama.
 This is complete with a three-hundred plus person re-enactment so don’t miss it if the timing works out for you!

 Until next time travelers…